DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 ## Using Type Parameters in Generic Constraints

 You can declare a type parameter that is constrained by another type parameter.
-For example, here we’d like to get a property from an object given its name.
-We’d like to ensure that we’re not accidentally grabbing a property that does not exist on the `obj`, so we’ll place a constraint between the two types:
+For example, here we'd like to get a property from an object given its name.
+We'd like to ensure that we're not accidentally grabbing a property that does not exist on the `obj`, so we'll place a constraint between the two types:

 ```ts
 function getProperty<Type, Key extends keyof Type>(obj: Type, key: Key) {